Registration, Enrollment and Full-Time Status

 1.0 credit.
 Requires department permission to register.

-Can be used to meet the one-credit final-semester enrollment requirement for graduate students completing degrees; students enrolled in research-oriented degree programs must instead register in one credit of research with the appropriate faculty member.
+Course can be used to meet the minimum one credit enrollment requirement for graduate students.
+Students enrolled in research-oriented degree programs must instead register in one credit of research with the appropriate faculty member.
+Not available to students who need to be enrolled full-time with 9 credits.

 Any University graduate student who has been dismissed or who has officially withdrawn from Michigan Tech (by submitting a withdrawal form to the Registrar's Office) must submit a new application for admission.
 This application will be reviewed and considered along with all other applications.